Canada beats Russia 5-3 in world under-18 hockey title game - WHIZ News

 FRISCO, Texas (AP) — Brennan Othmann broke a tie with a sharp-angle shot early in the second period and Canada won the world under-18 hockey championship Thursday night, beating Russia 5-3 for its fourth title and first since 2013.

-Shane Wright scored twice, Connor Bedard and Logan Stankoven also scored and Benjamin Gaudreau made 31 saves for Canada.
+Captain Shane Wright scored twice, 15-year-old Connor Bedard — the youngest champion in tournament history — and Logan Stankoven also scored, and Benjamin Gaudreau made 31 saves for Canada.

+“We scored the first goal every previous game, which is a great thing because you have a pretty good chance of winning the game,” coach Dave Barr said.
+“But we talked about it during the first intermission, about being behind and playing from behind, that we don’t change our game.
+It’s going to happen against a good team.
+We just did what we had to to work our way back in the game.”

 Matvei Michkov, Dmitri Buchelnikov and Vladimir Grudinin scored for Russia.